 - Shiftwork The UK Train drivers' union ASLEF has made its authoritative Shift-work, lifestyle and health guide available to us for our readers.
 The 32 page guide is thoroughly referenced and is intended 'to assist both the union's elected representatives and its members in coping with shift-work and the long hours culture in Britain's railways.
 The guide is a useful resource for anyone concerned about shift-work and long hours, whatever their industry.

-- Centre for Sleep Research (CFSR)
+- Centre for Behaviour-Brain-Body Research (CFSR)

 The CFSR is an Australian leader in sleep and shiftwork research, and is based at the University of South Australia.
-Dr Drew Dawson, well known for his research into sleep and fatigue, is the director of the Centre.

 Driving and fatigue

 - From NSW WorkCover information for the Road freight transport industry

 - From the New Zealand government's OHS Service: Shift-work, Reducing its Effect on Health and Safety - A brief guide for Employers and Employees

 - Health effects of shift work and extended hours of work [abstract] - JM Harrington, Occup Environ Med 2001; 58:68-72 (January)

 - From the Victorian Government Better Health website: Shiftwork - health effects